MingkHe/CPSC-585-Wasteland-Warriors/README.md

 ### Input Controls:

     Driving:
-        W or Right Trigger to accelerate forward
+        W or Right Trigger to Accelerate forward
         S or Left Trigger to Brake and Reverse
         A/D or Left Stick for steering left and right respectively SPACE or B on gamepad for Handbrake

-        R or Y on gamepad to Reset your vehicle after being flipped or stuck
+        R or Y on gamepad to reset your vehicle after being flipped or stuck

     Camera:
-        Move Mouse while Holding the Left Mouse Button or move the Right Stick to move the camera around the vehicle
+        Move Mouse while Holding the Left Mouse Button or move the Right Stick to move the camera around the vehicle V or Right Shoulder Button to toggle the view between third person,Hood Cam, and Cockpit view

     Screen:
-    In the start Menu:
+        UP Arrow or UP on Dpad to move up
+        DOWN Arrow or DOWN on Dpad to move down
+        ENTER or A on gamepad to select option
+        M or Menu button on gamepad to enter pause menu

-        Menu options:
+    Start Menu options:
         - start: start the game
         - quit: exit the game

-        UP Arrow or UP on Dpad to move up
-        DOWN Arrow or DOWN on Dpad to move down
-        ENTER or X on gamepad to select option

-    In the gameplay:
-        M or Right option on gamepad to enter paused menu G to ener win screen (for testing)
-        H to enter lose screen (for testing)

-    In the pause menu:

-        Menu options:
+    Pause Menu options:
         - resume: resume the game
         - restart: restart the game
         - menu: go to start menu

-        UP Arrow to move up
-        DOWN Arrow to move down
-        ENTER to select option
+*Any gamepad is supported.
+However, Xbox 360 controller buttons are used as a default to explain gamepad input options.